ranfysvalle02/mdb-gnome/README.md

 ## Your Deployment, Your Choice

-g.nome's hybrid architecture is controlled by a single environment variable: `G_NOME_ENV`.
-By default, g.nome tries to connect to a Ray cluster.
-If Ray isn't installed or not found, it silently falls back to safe, in-process mode.
+g.nome's runtime expects a Ray cluster to be available at startup.
+Set `RAY_ADDRESS` to connect to an existing cluster, or start a local Ray runtime before launching the app.

 ### Two Key Modes

 **Production Mode (Default)**
 `G_NOME_ENV="production"` (or not set)

-Uses Ray if available, else fallback to in-process.
+Requires Ray to be reachable.
 The engine respects any `runtime_env` declared inside an experiment's actor class.

 **Isolated Mode**
 `G_NOME_ENV="isolated"`

 On startup, each experiment can parse a local `requirements.txt` file (via `_parse_requirements_file()`) and g.nome automatically creates a Ray actor with those specific dependencies in an isolated `runtime_env`.
 This is the definitive solution for mixing conflicting library versions.

-If Ray fails entirely, g.nome reverts each experiment to in-process mode.
-You still get all the core features (Admin Panel, RBAC, data sandboxing) with zero extra overhead.
+If Ray is unavailable, experiments will not load until Ray is reachable.

 ### Backblaze B2 (S3-Compatible) Config